ucb-152/lab6/README.md

 ### Tranium Setup
 To begin working on Tranium, follow the instructions in [AWS_SETUP.md](/AWS_SETUP.md)

+> [!IMPORTANT]
+>
+> Do not proceed with the rest of the lab without completing this step.

 ## Directed Portion
 For the Directed portion, you are tasked with developing a `ffnn` (Feedforward Neural Network) kernel on Tranium.
-The goal of this task is to familarize yourself with the Tranium and NeuronCore architecture, and how to program them using AWS's [Neuron Kernel Interface](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/index.html) or NKI, which you will learn more about soon.
+The goal of this task is to familarize yourself with the Tranium and NeuronCore architecture, and how to program them using AWS's Neuron Kernel Interface or NKI, which you will learn more about soon.

 ### Overview of Feedforward Neural Networks